Green Abundance By Design

 Fall Installations

 Typically most of the grasses and flowers we install are headed into dormancy and seed production by September and October.
 During this time, watering is more about keeping the roots moist enough to not dry out instead of supporting active growth.
-We typically recommend weekly/bi weekly watering up until October to help facilitate this.
-If seasonal rains are present, watering at all is largely unnecessary.
+We typically recommend weekly/bi-weekly watering up until October to help facilitate this.
+If seasonal rains are present, watering is largely unnecessary.
 Again because plants are dormant or going dormant, watering is not as critical for plant health at this time of the season.

 Weeding